Ken1-3/public__llc/README.md

-From there we run this dataframe through the series scripted above.
+From here we would process this DF